wp-plugins/zotpress/readme.txt

 Tested in Firefox 3 (Mac/Win), IE7 and IE8.

+Requirements: cUrl [preferably] or file_get_contents enabled on your server.

 == Installation ==

 1. Upload the folder `zotpress` to the `/wp-content/plugins/` directory